 I got my first taste of television at 14 years old as a "Posse Member" on Black Entertainment Television (BET) talk show Teen Summit based in Washington, D.C.
 At BET, I appeared in Kaiser Permanente's national "Rap-It-Up" public service announcement which focused on HIV and AIDS awareness.

 I am a proud volunteer with several organizations including the Miss America Organization, NAACP and Habitat for Humanity.
 Before chasing news, I played classical piano for more than a decade, violin for two years and the Alto B saxophone for three years, so I love music!
 I also performed with DC Youth Ensemble based at The Duke Ellington School of Performing Arts in Washington, D.C.

 I draw inspiration from my mother, who I consider my best friend!
 I am a member of the National Association of Black Journalists and the National Academy of Television Arts and Sciences.

-Pastor Darin Poullard joins FOX 5’s Tisha Lewis on The Good Word as we kick off Breast Cancer Awareness Month.
+Payten Holt, an 11-year-old entrepreneur, joins FOX 5’s Tisha Lewis on The Good Word podcast.